 Final thoughts on how to create a professional Instagram bio

-As you can see, there are many elements to creating a successful Instagram bio for your brand.
+As you can see, there are many elements to creating a professional Instagram bio for your brand.

-However, an Instagram bio doesn’t need to be static—shake it up a bit.
+However, your Instagram bio doesn’t need to be static—shake it up a bit.
 Try out different emojis, calls to action, text, and more.